All Episodes

 Somebody else this week.

-Uh Obama did himself, and of course, our our tax cuts.
+And, of course, our tax cuts.

 And so Obama wants to get in on the action.

-And his uh his base, the Kook fringe leftists, are fit to be tied.
+And his base, the Kook Fringe leftists, are fit to be tied that Obama is caving on this.

 They're fit to be tied that we still got Gitmo open.

-They're fit to be tied that Obama upped troop levels in Afghanistan and he is over there to uh visit the troops.
+They're fit to be tied that Obama upped troop levels in Afghanistan and he is over there to visit the troops.

 They can't believe any of this.